FAForever/faf-architecture/adrs/0006-use-wordpress-as-website.md

-# Using phpBB3 as website
+# Using Wordpress as website

 * Status: superseded
 * Deciders: ZePil0t